ariviom/cobble/memory/active-context.md

 - 40597 — Scary Pirate Island
 - 21322 — Pirates of Barracuda Bay

+- BrickLink pricing requests use USD + `country_code=US` by default; plan to expose currency/country as a future user preference setting.

 ## Recent Changes

 - Next.js scaffold in place with global layout and React Query provider.